 With 22 films in the bag, Ian’s big break came in 2015 assisting composer Joe Kraemer on the score for Mission : Impossible – Rogue Nation and from time to time he still lends a hand to Joe.
-In 2016 he scored the coming-of-age feature film Scott and Sid (2016), directed by Scott Elliot, and is due to score another British film a fantasy feature, Indifferent.
+In 2016 he scored the coming-of-age feature film Scott and Sid, directed by Scott Elliot, and is due to score another British film a fantasy feature, Indifferent.
 He wrote the music for the iconic award-winning 2016 Paralympics promo film featuring James Cordon, as well as the award-winning feature docs on Usain Bolt entitled ‘I Am Bolt’ and Mo Farrah’s ‘No Easy Mile’ (co-written with Blur’s David Rowntree).
-‘I Am Bolt’ had a theatrical release in early 2017 and is a featured BBC programming in July 2017.
+‘I Am Bolt’ had a theatrical release in early 2017 and was a featured BBC programming in July 2017.
 His music for John Bishop’s In Conversation With series is used as the theme.

 Following an opportunity to work with Brit film composer Harry Gregson-Williams, Ian bit the bullet and went to LA which led to other great contacts with film composers in Hollywood including Hans Zimmer, Lorne Balfe, Nate Barr and John Ottman.